textbrowser/biblioteq/README.md

 BiblioteQ is free, lovely, and open library software.
+A minimum version of Qt 5.5.1 is required.
+Qt 4.x is deprecated.

 ## Features